12 Easy Steps To Becoming an English-Spanish Translator

-If you want to work for the government, send your resume to your local governmental agencies, or check the current public sector job listings.
-If you specialize in medical translations, write to hospitals or advertise in medical printed publications and on medical websites.
+If you want to work for the government, send your resume to your local governmental agencies or check the current public sector job listings.
+If you specialize in translating medical documents, send letters to hospitals or put ads in medical magazines and on medical websites.

 12. Join a Freelance Agency

-How to become a translator online?
+How do you become a translator online?
 In addition to actively looking for a job, set up your profile on at least one freelance platform.
 Online freelance platforms are a modern marketplace to connect clients and freelancers.

 Now that you know how to become a translator, you might be thrilled to know that translators are one of the fastest-growing occupations according to the Bureau of Labor Statistics.
 Opportunities in the field are expected to increase by 46% between 2021 and 2022.
 And how much do translators make?
 Quite a lot, if you follow the steps outlined in the article and prepare yourself for this wonderful job.

 Remember the first step of how to become a translator?
 Yes, to become fluent.
 Don’t wait any longer and start today.
 Sign up for a free trial class to boost your Spanish fluency with one of our friendly, certified teachers at Homeschool Spanish Academy!

 - Hispanic Heritage: Introducing Hispanic Culture to Kids

 - Is There Homeschooling in Latin America?

 - Top 10 Hispanic Museums to Visit